craftedbygc/taxi/README.md

 ### Choosing which scripts are reloaded
 By default all js is parsed and reloaded/executed.

-To stop this behaviour for a sepcific script, just add `data-no-reload` to the script tag to make Taxi skip it.
+To stop this behaviour for a specific script, just add `data-no-reload` to the script tag to make Taxi skip it.

 ```html
 <!-- reloaded -->